 On May 7, 1824, Beethoven shared his 9th Symphony, the “Choral” with the world even though he could never hear it.
-On May 7, 2015 celebrate the anniversary of Beethoven’s most glorious and jubilant masterpiece with the Chicago Symphony Orchestra and Chorus, conducted by Riccardo Muti, a prolific recording artist who has received dozens of honors.
+On May 7, 2015, celebrate the anniversary of Beethoven’s most glorious and jubilant masterpiece with the Chicago Symphony Orchestra and Chorus, conducted by Riccardo Muti, a prolific recording artist who has received dozens of honors.
 An exhilarating testament to the human spirit, Beethoven’s Ninth bursts with brooding power and kinetic energy and culminates in the exultant hymn, “Ode to Joy.”
-The video is now available free by the Chicago Symphony Orchestra channel on demand for all to enjoy!

 The symphony is in four movements.
 With the starting times in the video:

 - 01:39 Allegro ma non troppo, un poco maestoso (D minor)